microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-03 - Database Integration/Features 1 - Shift task storage to database/User Story 1 - Move from File Storage to database.md

 - The `db.init_app(app)` function initializes the database with the Flask app instance.
 - The `with app.app_context():` block creates a context for the application, which is required to interact with the database.
 - The `db.create_all()` function creates the database tables based on the database models defined in the database module.
 - The `load_data_to_g()` function is a `before_request` handler that runs before each request to the application.
-It retrieves all the tasks from the database and stores them in the g object, which is shared between different parts of the application during a single request.
-This allows us to access the list of tasks in the database from different parts of the application.
+It retrieves all of the to-do items from the database and stores them in the g object, which is shared between different parts of the application during a single request.
+This allows us to access the list of to-do items in the database from different parts of the application.

 <br/>